czhang-fm/Gasper-TLA-/README.md

 - Enforcing a limit on the number of byzantine Attestations as 2 votes per epoch

-- I have aborted the checking for the second model after 1 day 2 hours 49 minutes in a MacBookPro M1 Pro (MacOS 13.01, Memory 16GB).
+- I have terminated the verification procedure for the second model after 1 day 2 hours 49 minutes on a MacBookPro M1 Pro (MacOS 13.01, Memory 16GB).

 ### The third model in "Gasper_all_msg_000_string.tla"